MikeXydas/Image-Search-Engine-with-CLIP/README.md

 5. Run `python backend/cmd.py`

-## Limitations and Issues
+## Where to

-* Cannot add an image in the Elasticsearch database without recalculating all of the embeddings.
+* Cannot add an image in the Elasticsearch database without recalculating all of the image embeddings.
 * The Docker image created is relatively big (7GB) since it includes the cuda toolikit.
-If you want to run the utility on cpu only I suggest the local installation option above.
+No cpu-only solution.
 * No Elasticsearch persistence, which can be easily added through an elasticsearch data volume.
+* A web-like frontend instead of the current command line utility.
+* Currently, when initializing we calculate each image embedding sequentially.
+Should add batch encoding to speed up the process.